 The Officers of PSMA shall be elected by the Board of Directors at the Board meeting prior to the Annual Meeting.
 Officers must be selected from those Directors who have been elected to the Board of Directors in accordance with the conditions set forth herein.
 Officers shall serve a term of two (2) years and may be re-elected to one (1) two-year successive term.
 The limit of one (1) successive term of office may be modified on a case-by-case basis by a vote of two-thirds (2/3) of the Board of Directors with the affected Officer abstaining.

-- Chairman and CEO, who shall preside over all meetings of the Association and the Board, and who shall be instrumental in formulating Association policy and overseeing its implementation.
+- Chair and CEO, who shall preside over all meetings of the Association and the Board, and who shall be instrumental in formulating Association policy and overseeing its implementation.

-- President, who shall be primarily responsible for long-range planning, and who shall also act in the absence of the Chairman of the Board.
-The President shall also act as Chairman of the Executive Committee.
+- President, who shall be primarily responsible for long-range planning, and who shall also act in the absence of the Chair of the Board.
+The President shall also act as Chair of the Executive Committee.

 - Vice President, who shall be primarily responsible for operating activities of the Association and who shall act as the immediate liaison between the PSMA Board and its committees.

 - Secretary, who shall officially sign all documents on behalf of the Association, and who shall be responsible for membership development and appropriate programs.

 - Treasurer, who shall act in a fiduciary capacity for the Association, overseeing the propriety of its financial affairs, and who shall be concerned with appropriate revenue streams to keep the Association viable.